-Crib Sheet: Buying a House In NZ, circa 2023:
+Crib Sheet: Buying a House and/or Smallholding:

 If you want the best, to upstage others, and, are prepared to cripple yourself financially, as well as ignoring sustainability potential, then, this guide is definitely not for you.
 Modest, practical, sensible..?
 Read on...